 Decades ago, large technology companies supported well-funded research divisions to experiment and innovate for the future.
 Today, economic realities have changed, and many companies no longer invest heavily in early-stage research.
 Universities continue to play this role, but they do so often without the near-term focus or planning companies have for bringing products to market.
 How then can advanced research lead more readily to products?
 How will the tech sector find a successor to traditional chip technologies?
 And how to nurture sufficient intellectual talent to design, manufacture, and develop these new technologies?

 This is where AIM Photonics Academy comes in.
-Based at MIT, AIM Photonics Academy launched in 2016 as the education, workforce development, and roadmapping arm of AIM Photonics, one of 14 public-private manufacturing innovation institutes launched as part of the 2014 Revitalize American Manufacturing Innovation Act.
+Based at MIT, AIM Photonics Academy launched in 2016 as the education, workforce development, and roadmapping arm of AIM Photonics, one of 14 public-private manufacturing innovation institutes launched as part of a federal initiative to revitalize American manufacturing.

 AIM Photonics Academy’s mission is to educate the current and future workforce in integrated photonics – technologies that will lead to the next generation of faster and more power-efficient chips.
 AIM Photonics Academy also leads the creation of a technology roadmap that will guide the $350 billion semiconductor industry in this new direction.